Legal Information – including Disclaimer & Pillar 3 Disclosure document

 Pillar 3 Disclosures document

 CTPM is a Discretionary Portfolio Management Company (with a small Number, of legacy advisory clients).
 It is also the adviser, to a number of funds.
-CTPM is a BIPRU Limited Licence £125k company.
+CTPM is a IFPRU Limited Licence £125k company.

 The following relates to CTPM but not to its client nominee Company, Charteris Treasury Nominees Ltd, nor to its parent Company, Charteris Holdings Ltd.